jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 As the musician of the team, I decided to combine these mythological and poetic gifts the Lord God has bestowed on me and infuse them in the music for the game.

-For the main menu theme, you can hear me give an oral rendition of <i>“Respect to Ye Old God, Father Time”</i> in the game’s song I composed and produced called, <i>“Dead Flowers.”</i> [link to SoundCloud].
+For the main menu theme, you can hear me give an oral rendition of <i>“Respect to Ye Old God, Father Time”</i> in the game’s song I composed and produced called, <i>“Dead Flowers.”</i>.
+You can listen to the song on SoundCloud here: [Dead Flowers (Main Theme)](https://soundcloud.com/jingleheimer-1/dead-flowers).

 I wrote one other poem for the game that came to me during the third day of the competition titled, “I am the Wayshower” which is both a strange and mystical poem about the paradox of truth.
-You can also read that poem in full here [poem link].
+You can also read that poem in full here: [I am the Wayshower](/writings/poetry/2025/the-wayshower.html).

 I used part of this poem as the lyrics for another piece of music I composed and produced for the game titled, <i>“Underworld,”</i> which plays during battle sequences.